 PBIS stands for Positive Behavior Intervention Supports.
 The purpose of PBIS is to teach, model, recognize, and incentivize desired behaviors at school.
-We focus on our Mark Twain ROCKS behaviors: respectful & responsible, organization, cooperation, kindness, and safety.
-For more on this, see the section "Behavior/ Discipline."
+We focus on our Mark Twain ROCKS exepcations.
+These include being respectful & responsible, organzied, cooperative, kindness, and safe.
+For more on this, see the section "Behavior/Discipline."